ursetto/a2-btr/README.md

 Enhancements:

 - Enables 2 drives.
 Place `workA.dsk` in drive 1 and side B in drive 2.
-Useful for accelerated boot and test.
+Useful for accelerated boot and test (try `make boot`).
 - Selects keyboard mode automatically, implicitly skipping the prompt to insert side 2.

 Issues: